xrsrke/guide-to-the-universe/README.md

 # guide-to-the-universe
-The Hitchhiker's Guide to the Universe
+Book: The Hitchhiker's Guide to the Universe

+WIP